Lorraine Sienkiewicz BSc – Business Manager

 Samantha Cole-Surjan – Head Veterinary Nurse / Practise Manager

-Samantha started Veterinary nursing when she was 17 and still in school.
+Samantha started Veterinary nursing when she was 15 and still in school.
 Samantha began working at Pound Road Veterinary Clinic in 2006.
-Samantha has always had a passion for animals and their well being and for as long as she can remember it was her dream tanimals.
+Samantha has always had a passion for animals and their well being and for as long as she can remember it was her dream to work with animals.

-Samantha’s family lives with two very spoilt cats called ‘Merlin’ and ‘Meeko’, a cockatiel called ‘Pikachu’ and 4 very spoilt Cavalier King Charles Spaniels called ‘Noah’ (Marcavan Oliver) and ‘Marla’ and ‘Daisy’ (Dunsfold Belissimo) and ‘Wynta’ (Coloora Party Shoes).
+Samantha’s family lives with three very spoilt cats called ‘Merlin’ and ‘Meeko’ and her rescue Tokinese “CoCo”, a green cheeked conure called ‘Midori’ and 4 very spoilt Cavalier King Charles Spaniels called ‘Marla’ and ‘Daisy’ (Dunsfold Belissimo) and ‘Wynta’ (Coloora Party Shoes) and ‘Willow’ (Daisibelle Wakefield Belle).
 ‘Marla’ is Sam’s beautiful little rescue Cavalier.

-Samantha has a special interest in Cavalier King Charles Spaniels, and is a registered breeder with Dogs Victoria,’Daisy’ is Sam’s foundation girl for her Kennel ‘Daisibelle Cavaliers’.
+Samantha has a special interest in Cavalier King Charles Spaniels, and is a registered breeder with Dogs Victoria,’Daisy’ is Sam’s foundation girl for her Kennel ‘Daisibelle Cavaliers’, ‘Wynta’ her very first show dog and ‘Willow’ is her first homebred show dog.

 Angella Clarkson – Veterinary Nurse/Groomer